A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Preliminaries

-We refer to \cite{Resilience-VCSPs} for a~detailed introduction to fractional homomorphisms in full generality.
-If $\bA$ is a~countable valued structure, we have the following handy expression for $E_\omega[X]$, which we sometimes use in the proofs:
+We refer to \cite{Resilience-VCSPs} for a~detailed introduction to fractional homomorphisms in full generality. \checked{We point out that fractional maps compose and the composition operation generalizes the standard composition of operations.
+Moreover, a composition of fractional homomorphisms is a fractional homomorphism~\cite[Proposition 5.9]{Resilience-VCSPs-arxiv}.} Observe that if $\bA$ is a~countable valued structure and $R$ is a valued relation of $\bA$, we have the following handy expression for $E_\omega[f \mapsto R(f(t))]$, which we sometimes use in the proofs (see~\cite{Resilience-VCSPs} for a detailed derivation):

 All concrete fractional homomorphisms $\omega$ that appear in this paper are of a~very special form, namely, there is a~single $f \in A^B$ such that $\omega(\{f\}) =1$.
 In this case, we also write $f$ instead of $\omega$.
 If $\omega$ is of this form, then for every $R \in \tau$ of arity $k$ and $t \in B^k$, the expected value in Definition~\ref{def:frac-hom} always exists and is equal to $R^\bA(f(t))$.
 If additionally $\bA$ and $\bB$ are crisp structures, then we call $f$ a~\emph{homomorphism}.
-It is easy to see that there are \emph{valued} structures $\bA$ and $\bB$ with a~fractional homomorphism from $\bB$ to $\bA$, but no fractional homomorphism from $\bB$ to $\bA$ of the form $f \in A^B$.
+It is easy to see that there are \emph{valued} structures $\bA$ and $\bB$ with a~fractional homomorphism from $\bB$ to $\bA$, but no fractional homomorphism from $\bB$ to $\bA$ of the form $f \in A^B$ (see, e.g.~\cite[Example 2.6 and 3.15]{ThesisZaneta}).

+\begin{lemma} Let $\bA$ and $\bB$ be valued $\tau$-structures on countable domains such that $\Aut(\bA)$ is oligomorphic.
+If there exists a~fractional homomorphism from $\bB$ to $\bA$, then there also exists a~homomorphism from $\Feas(\bB)$ to $\Feas(\bA)$.
+In particular, if $\bA$ and $\bB$ are crisp, then there is a fractional homomorphism from $\bB$ to $\bA$ if and only if there is a homomorphism from $\bB$ to $\bA$. \end{lemma}